 As TD’s top-tier Aeroplan co-branded credit card, the TD Aeroplan Visa Infinite Privilege currently offers a total of 50,000 Aeroplan points and an Air Canada Buddy Pass:

-50,000 Aeroplan points is one of the highest offers we’ve ever seen on this card, making it a decent time to apply for the card now.
+50,000 Aeroplan points is one of the highest offers we’ve ever seen on this card, making it a great time to apply for the card now.

 As a Visa Infinite Privilege product, this card also commands a relatively high annual fee of $599.
 Although TD runs a promotion with its All-Inclusive Banking Plan that reduces the annual fee of select credit cards by $120, the TD Aeroplan Visa Infinite Privilege is excluded from the list of eligible cards.

 In terms of the returns on everyday spending, the TD Aeroplan Visa Infinite Privilege offers cardholders:

 For a premium credit card, the earning rates are quite ordinary.
 After all, the mid-range TD Aeroplan Visa Infinite already offers 1.5x Aeroplan points on the same categories – it’s only the 1.25x earning rate on general purchases that’s higher on the TD Aeroplan Visa Infinite Privilege.

 I wouldn’t go out of my way to get this card for a $599 annual fee solely for its earning rates, but if you do have the card, then the 1.25x return on all purchases is pretty competitive in the “everything else” category.